akvo/akvo-provisioning/puppet/modules/keycloak/README.md

 Sets up a Keycloak server with PostgreSQL database

+Note - the configuration is only set up for a single instance.
+If you want to run a cluster, more work is needed, esp in standalone-ha.xml

 ## Prerequisites
-The Reportserver distribution archive must be available at http://files.support.akvo-ops.org/keycloak/
+The Keycloak 1.3.1.Final distribution archive must be available at http://files.support.akvo-ops.org/keycloak/

-## Bootstrapping
+##
- Several packages require libssl, which needs a postinstall reboot, so the server will probably need to be rebooted before working properly.
-You will see a *** System restart required *** message when logging into the server.
-Believe it.

 ## Todo